DeepthiR2405/Customer-Churn-Analysis/README.md

-# Customer-Churn-Prediction and Analysis
+# Customer Churn Prediction and Analysis
 End-to-end customer churn prediction project using MySQL, Python, and Power BI.
 Includes RFM analysis, churn flag creation, machine learning modeling, and interactive dashboards to identify at-risk customers, improve retention strategies, and support data-driven decisions.

-📊 Customer Churn Prediction & Analysis
+# 📊 Customer Churn Prediction & Analysis

-📌 Project Overview
+# 📌 Project Overview

 This project focuses on analyzing and predicting customer churn for a SaaS-based business using SQL, Python, and Power BI.
 It integrates data preprocessing, feature engineering, machine learning modeling, and dashboard visualization to identify churn patterns and support data-driven decision-making.